wanx-troopers/wanx-troopers.github.io/LoRA-alchemy.md

 User:
 > rcm at strength 4.0 on high has been working pretty decent for me; I'm using rank148 rcm at high 4.0 shift 7 + lightning at 1.0 on low.
 4 steps dpm++sde

+Not recommended for I2V, a user:
+> I work mostly in I2V and I found that the rCM Lora changes stuff too much when used in Low.
+> Identify shifts .. don't think it really helped in High either.
+> If I get the strength high enough that it starts having an effect it starts creating more artifacts.
+> In theory an I2V version can be trained, but Nvidia said they weren't going to do it.

 ## Noteworthy Loras

 Kijai 2025-Oct-14 (this refers to high noise wan 2.2 too):